bernatferragut/CCT/Introductions/AI Intro.md

 ![](./assets/images/am-ai-intro/AI_Intro_Slides_8.png)

     NOTES:
-    * During the test the AI takes an image and analyses it to identify if a fork is included.
+    * During the test, the AI takes an image and analyses it to identify if a fork is included.
     It starts by detecting the edges and identifying the pattern of a fork.

 ## Machine Learning
 > Machine learning is a technique that teaches computers to do what comes naturally to humans: **learn from experience.**